CarlosMaincrah/SportSim/README.md

 At first this was a school project, but then I decided to continue developing it because I liked where this idea was going.

-Coming soon: New sports, GUI
+Coming soon: New sports
+Work in progress: GUI